coursera/courseraresearchexports/README.rst

 After creation use the ``list`` command to check the status of the container and view the container name, database name, address and port to connect to the database.
-Use the `db connect` command to open a psql shell.
+Use the `db connect $CONTAINER_NAME` command to open a psql shell.

 list
 ~~~~